 Monka is a two-time watch list member while Allard earned top-25 finalist status for the award in 2011

 Former Northwestern All-America pitcher Courtnay Foster -- who starred for the Wildcats from 2003-06 -- returned to the program as the Wildcats' pitching coach on Sept.
 7, 2010.
-She is in her third season as a full-time assistant coach after serving as NU's volunteer assistant in 2008.
+She is in her fourth season as a full-time assistant coach after serving as NU's volunteer assistant in 2008.

 Foster graduated with a bachelor's degree in communication studies following the 2006 Women's College World Series.
 As a member of the coaching staff in 2008, she contributed to the Wildcats' Big Ten regular-season and tournament championships.
 Then-sophomore Lauren Delaney earned Big Ten Pitcher of the Year and Big Ten Tournament MVP honors that season with Foster's help.